 3. Noboribetsu Bear Park: The not-so-secret lives of bears

 To prevent the spread of Covid-19, the park and gondolas are disinfected regularly, and facilities are kept well-ventilated.
-Everyone is required to put on a mask and alcohol-based hand sanitizers have been installed at intervals for all to use.
+Everyone must put on a mask, and alcohol-based hand sanitizers have been installed at intervals for all to use.

 Noboribetsu Bear Parkのぼりべつクマ牧場

 - Address 224 Noboribetsuonsencho, Noboribetsu, Hokkaido 059-0551